Max Jacoby

-Max Jacoby (born November 25, 1977) is a Luxembourgian film director and screenwriter.
+Max Jacoby (born 25 November 1977) is a Luxembourgish film director and screenwriter.

 Biography

 Max Jacoby studied at the London Film School (formerly London International Film School) where he graduated in 2001 with his short film Babysitting.
 In 2003 he made a short film called The Lodge, with Eve Best in the lead role.
 His next film, Butterflies, was adapted from a short story by English author Ian McEwan and won, among others, the Prix UIP for 'Best European Short Film' at the 62nd Venice International Film Festival.
 Butterflies was also nominated for the 2005 European Film Awards.

 In 2009 his first feature film Dust was released.